Array Functions

 contains (array $array, $value)bool

-Tests an array for the presence of value.
-Uses a strict comparison (===)
+Tests an array for the presence of a value.
+Uses strict comparison (===).

 Arrays::contains([1, 2, 3], 1); // true